Poko18/Cryosparc-tools-scripts/README.md

 ## TO DO list:
 - [X] Threshold filtering
-- [ ] Visulize particles in micrographs
+- [O] Visulize particles in micrographs

 # Usage
 ## crYOLO particle picking